Shade Our Streams

 Shade Our Streams is unique, bringing together landowners, local partnerships, nurseries, volunteers and professional restoration crews — all by planting native plants!
 And we couldn't do it without community support and participation.

 Shade Our Streams is a multi-year community tree planting project to improve water quality in the Clackamas River Basin.
 We will plant more than 450,000 native plants over 6 years along 30 stream miles, restoring streamside habitat at no cost to property owners.
-Shade Our Streams will focus on planting along the streams that need the most help - those areas that lack healthy habitats and are overrun with invasive weeds.
-Native plants improve water quality and create better habitat for plant, animal, and fish species.
+Shade Our Streams focuses on planting along the streams that need the most help - those areas that lack healthy habitats and are overrun with invasive weeds.
+Native plants improve water quality, hold soils and create better habitat for plant, animal, and fish species.

 Where we work